achaljain/accessibility/README.md

 # Accessibility
-A Simple Library to make any webpage accessibile.
+A library to make any webpage accessible.